saurabhgoel-dev/llmapp-model-app/readme.md

 3. Create a Docker Image of this REST API and push the image to the Docker Hub.
 4. Develop Config Files to deploy the image on Kubernetes.
 5. Create a project, GKE Cluster in Google Cloud and deploy the config files

+## Development

+Developing an app to categorise the sentences into POSITIVE and NEGATIVE.
+The app would take sentences as inputs from the users and out put the sentiments.

+### 1. Save the Model on Local

+I have leveraged a relatively small model [A finetuned version of DistilBert](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english).

+### 2. Develop a function to pass senetence and extract an output

+### 3. Develop a REST API with a POST endpoint

+## Deployment

+### 1. Create a Dockerfile and a Docker Image

+### 2. Create a Kubernetes Cluster

+### 3. Create Deployment and Services config files

+### 4. Apply config files